How do university seminars differ from lectures?

 Finally, most tutors will agree that they would prefer happy, confident and willing participants in their classes who will share an idea or opinion that isn’t quite right (or even outright wrong) over a silent, uncommunicative class.
 Being confident doesn’t come naturally to many students, but it is more likely to occur if the class all contributes to building a solid, friendly and comfortable rapport.

-Well done on completing this short course on lectures and seminars.
-Next, download our Lesson 1 and 2 worksheets to check your understanding and improve your English proficiency.
-Then consider studying another one of our courses on a similar topic about in-class learning.
+Well done on completing this short reader on lectures and seminars.
+Next, download our Chapter 1 and 2 worksheets to check your understanding and improve your English proficiency.
+Then consider studying another one of our readers on a similar topic about in-class learning.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.